LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

 \subsubsection{Forward Inference MACs Comparison}

-The Forward Inference MACs of learned image compression models are computed through the fvcore, DeepSpeed, Ptflops Library.
-Because the flops evaluation libraries are not very accurate, when evaluating one model, we compute the output values of fvcore, Deepspeed, Ptflops, and we take the average of the two closest values as the final result.
-Compared with recent learned image compression models Cheng'20~\cite{cheng2020learned}, Xie'21~\cite{xie2021enhanced}, Entroformer~\cite{qian2022entroformer}, and NeuralSyntax~\cite{wang2022neural}, our proposed LLIC-STF, LLIC-ELIC, LLIC-TCM exhibits much lower forward MACs.
-Specifically, the forward MACs of our proposed LLIC models are around $\frac{1}{4}$ of the forward MACs of NeuralSyntax~\cite{wang2022neural} when compressing $2048\times 2048$ images.
-Compared with baseline models STF~\cite{zou2022the}, ELIC~\cite{he2022elic}, our LLIC-STF, LLIC-ELIC have slightly higher forward MACs.
-Considering the performance gains of our proposed LLIC-STF, and LLIC-ELIC over STF~\cite{zou2022the}, and ELIC~\cite{he2022elic}, it is worthwhile to increase the forward MACs a bit, and besides, the forward MACs of our proposed LLIC models are around $74\%$ of the forward MACs of Cheng'20~\cite{cheng2020learned} when compressing $2048\times 2048$ images.
-Compared to baseline model LIC-TCM Large, our proposed LLIC-TCM significantly reduces the forward MACs.
+The forward inference MACs of the learned image compression models are computed through the fvcore, DeepSpeed, and Ptflops {libraries}.
+Because the flops evaluation libraries are not very accurate, when evaluating one model, we compute the output values of fvcore, Deepspeed, and Ptflops, and we take the average of the two closest values as the final result.
+Compared with the recent learned image compression models Cheng'20~\cite{cheng2020learned}, Xie'21~\cite{xie2021enhanced}, Entroformer~\cite{qian2022entroformer}, and NeuralSyntax~\cite{wang2022neural}, our proposed LLIC-STF, LLIC-ELIC and LLIC-TCM {demonstrate remarkable reductions in forward inference MACs}. {Notably, the forward MACs required for our LLIC models to compress images of dimensions $2048 \times 2048$ are approximately one-fourth of those reported for NeuralSyntax.} Compared with the baseline models STF~\cite{zou2022the} and ELIC~\cite{he2022elic}, our LLIC-STF and LLIC-ELIC have slightly higher forward MACs.
+Considering the performance gains of our proposed LLIC-STF and LLIC-ELIC over STF~\cite{zou2022the}, and ELIC~\cite{he2022elic}, it is worthwhile to increase the forward MACs a bit.
+In addition, the forward MACs of our proposed LLIC models are approximately $74\%$ of the forward MACs of Cheng'20~\cite{cheng2020learned} when compressing $2048\times 2048$ images.
+Compared to the baseline model LIC-TCM Large, our proposed LLIC-TCM significantly reduces the forward MACs.
 The forward MACs of our proposed LLIC-TCM is only $45\%$ of the forward MACs of LIC-TCM Large when compressing $2048\times 2048$ images and compressing $3072\times 3072$ images.
 Compared with the mixed CNN-Transformer-based transform coding of LIC-TCM Large, our proposed large receptive field transform coding is more powerful and light-weight.